felixge/felixge.de/index.md

 You might also be curious about the frog riding the squirrel used on this page.
 The picture is the result of being a huge squirrel fan (long story) and coming across the [Get On The Squirrel Theres No Time To Explain][] meme one day.
-I really liked the carpe diem spirit of it, so I had an artist draw create a vector based on it.
+I really liked the carpe diem spirit of it, so I had an artist create a vector based on it.
 Eventually I want to use it as a logo on my laptop as well, but I have not gotten around to it yet.

 <h2 id="contact"><a href="#contact">Contact</a></h2>